hyperledger/fabric-ca/docs/source/users-guide.rst

     the user's 'uid' LDAP attribute begins with 'revoker'; otherwise, the user is given a value of 'false' for the 'hf.Revoker' attribute.
   * the attribute.maps section is used to map LDAP response values.
-The typical use case is to map a distinquished name associated with an LDAP group to an identity type.
+The typical use case is to map a distinguished name associated with an LDAP group to an identity type.

 The LDAP expression language uses the govaluate package as described at